physrisk/website-source/articles/2010/long-range-memory-stochastic-model-return.md

-Yet still solutions of the above equation appear to be smoother than empirical time series \[cite id="Gontis2010Intech"\] - difference between power laws approximating modelic spectra are minor, while in the time domain modelic return fluctuates as slow continuous function.
+Yet still solutions of the above equation appear to be smoother than empirical time series \[cite id="Gontis2010Intech"\] - difference between power laws approximating model spectra are minor, while in the time domain model return fluctuates as slow continuous function.
 Similar behavior is demonstrated by the moving average of actual return.
 Thus this encourages us to proposed to decompose return into two very different processes - slow long-range memory process (described by